 - Encyclopedia Britannica: LGBT Pride Month Is Here

-- The Proud Trust: Educational Resources
+- The Proud Trust: Schools and training Resources

 - Queer Kids Stuff: “Queer Kid Stuff imagines a kinder and more equal future through highly-accessible education and entertainment for kids ages 3+”